prirai/firefox-config/README.md

 ## About Config Documentation

 Flags mentioned in the about:config are largely undocumented.
 Here's an effort to document most of the flags present.
-Intial pages are in the `mzpages` directory.
+Intial pages are scraped from https://kb.mozillazine.org/ and are present in the `mzpages` directory.

 If you really liked this project, star it and also contribute back.